 During winter, the resident crowd at The Happy Wombat get stuck into a Friday night BBQ, while the bar's food is renowned throughout the city to the point it can be a tough gig getting a table on a Friday and Saturday night without a bit of forward planning.

-Look out for part II coming soon, and check out other Crafty Crawls here.
+You'll find part II here, and can check out other Crafty Crawls here.
 You'll also find all the venues above in the free Crafty Pint app, designed to help you find your nearest good beer wherever you are in Australia.